-The splint can be used until the symptoms reduce, which may be approximately 4-6 weeks.
+The splint can be used until the symptoms reduce, which may be approximately four to six weeks.
 It is very important that these fit correctly, otherwise symptoms may worsen.

 Daily activities

 Some activities and postures can contribute towards symptoms of carpal tunnel syndrome.
 The following points may help: